aptech/gehttpd-docs/docs/index.rst

 A sample web request might have the following steps:

 #.
-The client sends a request to GEhttpd
+The client sends a request to GEhttpd.
 #.
 GEhttpd looks at the URL in the request and determines which GAUSS procedure
    to run.
 The arguments from the request are passed to the GAUSS procedure and the function is evaluated.